svenkonings/Youtube-Video-Deck/README.md

 ## Tasks for MVP
 - Editor
-  - Add tutorial for dragging subscriptions
   - Improve keyboard controls

 ## Other task ideas
 - Apply transitions where applicable
+- Check screen reader support
 - Improve editor loading animation on save
   - Also include loading new subscription groups
 - Add ripple effect to buttons